-The interview stages of recruitment are arguably the most demanding – particularly when considering the extensity of a manager’s or owner’s other duties.
+The interview stages of recruitment are arguably the most time demanding – particularly when considering the extensiveness of a manager’s other duties.
 HR specialists can be consulted during these stages to great effect.
-Most HR firms will offer an interviewing service, however there are far more proficient consultants available who will offer a great deal more.
-This might range from the development of interview guides that are tailored for each applicant, to the coaching of managerial staff and their interviewing technique.
+The assistance can range from the development of interview guides that are tailored for each applicant, to the coaching of managerial staff on their interviewing technique.

 Another important feature of this stage is the assessment process.
 Most HR firms will offer their clients an assessment on the applicants – including their personality and their ability.
 This will then have a bearing on the shortlist of prospective applicants, which will also be completed by an effective HR consultant.

 The post interview stage requires just as much attention as the steps preceding it and hiring a good human resources firm will ensure that this stage is conducted to a high standard.
 Specifically, the post interview stage involves a number of background and eligibility checks; namely criminal and qualification checks.
 If these return successfully and in accordance with the requirements of the position, then the HR firm can draft a job offer for successful applicants following which they will negotiate employment contracts and manage the remaining administrative requirements of the successful and unsuccessful candidates.

 The induction stage of employment would typically necessitate constant oversight from managers, owners or other employees, however with the assistance of a proficient HR consultant this needn’t be the case.
 The best of Australia’s human resources firms offer online induction courses and practical assistance with the integration of new employees into their position and the workplace as a whole, including follow-up check-ins with the employee and manager.